Financial assurance for resource activities

 You will need to calculate your estimated rehabilitation cost (ERC) for your resource activity and apply for an ERC decision.

 Learn more about the Financial Provisioning Scheme.

 Applying for an estimated rehabilitation cost decision

 If you hold an EA for resource activities, you must apply for an ERC decision using the Application for a decision on the estimated rehabilitation cost (ESR/2018/4426) (DOCX, 170KB).

 Your ERC application must meet the minimum information requirements set out in the estimated rehabilitation cost guideline (ESR/2018/4425) (PDF, 916KB).

 Further requirements for submitting spatial data as part of an application for an ERC decision, including details on the submission process, can be found in the Spatial information submission guideline (ESR/2018/4337) (PDF, 989KB).

-Applications can be made at any time after the EA has been granted and can be lodged on Connect, or by mailing your form to the Department of Environment and Science business centre for your resource.
+Applications can be made at any time after the EA has been granted and can be lodged on Online Services, or by mailing your form to the Department of Environment and Science business centre for your resource.